Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Frontier detection

 \textbf{Observed cells} are occupancy grid cells that are not unobserved.

-\textbf{Local frontier point} is the center of an \textbf{unobserved} occupancy grid cell which is adjacent to a \textbf{free} cell in the same submap.

-\textbf{Local frontier} of a submap is the set of its local frontier points.
-See the red points in the first two pictures in \autoref{fig:submap_composition} for an example.
+\textbf{Local frontier point} is the center of an \textbf{unobserved} occupancy grid cell which is adjacent to a \textbf{unoccupied} cell in the same submap. \textbf{Local frontier} of a submap is the set of its local frontier points.
+The red points in the first two pictures in \autoref{fig:submap_composition} are examples of local frontiers.

-\textbf{Stabbing query} refers to looking up the corresponding cell in a given submap for a given global point and the global submap pose.
-More precisely, for a submap $si$ and a global point $\mat{p}^g \in \mathbb{R}^3$ expressed in $g$, to find the occupancy grid cell $(k, l)$ in $si$ whose center coordinates in the local coordinate system of the submap $si$ are closest to $(\mat{T}_g^{si})^{-1} \mat{p}^g$.
-Further, performing a \textbf{stabbing query test} means checking if the corresponding cell $\mat{S}^{si}_{k, l}$ is an \textbf{unobserved} cell, in which case the test passes.
+\textbf{Stabbing query} refers to looking up the corresponding cell in a given submap for a given global point.
+More precisely, for a submap $si$ and a global point $\mat{p}^g$, to find the occupancy grid cell $(k, l)$ in $si$ whose center coordinates in the local coordinate system of the submap $si$ are closest to $(\mat{T}_g^{si})^{-1} \mat{p}^g$.
+Further, performing a \textbf{stabbing query test} means checking if the corresponding cell $\mat{S}^{si}_{k, l}$ is an \textbf{unobserved} cell, in which case the test \textbf{passes}.

-\textbf{Global frontier point} is the center of an \textbf{unobserved} global occupancy grid map cell adjacent to a \textbf{free} global map cell.
-A valid global frontier point must pass the stabbing query test against all other submaps.

-\textbf{Global frontier} is the set of all valid global frontier points at a given time.
-See the third picture in \autoref{fig:submap_composition}.
+\textbf{Global frontier point} is the center of an \textbf{unobserved} global occupancy grid map cell adjacent to a \textbf{unoccupied} global map cell.
+A \textbf{valid} global frontier point must pass the stabbing query test against all submaps. \textbf{Global frontier} is the set of all valid global frontier points at a given time.
+The red points in the third picture in \autoref{fig:submap_composition} are an example of a global frontier.

 \textbf{Perimeter} of the global or local frontier is the number of frontier points in the respective set.